Mookuthi Amman: Plot

-During the first episode, a man phones Baba to convince his father to take his kidney at the hospital, but the man married a girl of another religion and as a result, does not want his kidney.
-Baba then tells the father that he has done the right thing in not accepting his kidney, thus proving that he is a bigot.
-Later on, Engels proves to the public that Baba's Panchavanam project is against the laws and that Baba does not even know a line of the Bhagavad Gita.

-The next day, Engels reveals even more dark truths about Baba.
+Engels slowly reveals many dark truths about Baba.
 Baba then challenges Engels to answer three questions at the groundbreaking ceremony of Panchavanam, and if he answers those questions, he will not launch Panchavanam.
 After the episode's filming, Baba learns of Engels' family's plans to stop him.
 Engels immediately tells the others to escape Baba's class.
 But during the escape, their car runs out of fuel, and Baba's henchmen catch them.
 Engels calls for Amman, and she kills the henchmen using her powers, allowing the family to reach Panchavanam's groundbreaking ceremony in time.
-There, Baba reveals that the extraordinary events that made the Mookuthi Amman temple famous were all staged by Engels, even though the events happened miraculously without human intervention.
-When asked why he staged the events, Mookuthi Amman comes in the form of a woman and arrives at the stage.
-She exposes him by telling everyone that there is no need for men like Baba to protect God, and everyone should pray to God out of faith and not fear, after which she disappears into dust.
+There, Baba reveals that the extraordinary events that made the Mookuthi Amman temple famous were all staged by Engels, but in reality, the events happened miraculously without human intervention.
+When asked why he staged the events, Mookuthi Amman appears to them in the form of a woman.
+She exposes him by telling everyone that there is no need for men like Baba to protect God, and everyone should pray to God out of faith and not fear, after which she dissipates into dust.
 After her speech, Baba becomes a public enemy.
-The next day, Amman spots Engels travelling in a bike and asks him for his final wish before returning to her abode.
-He replies that he is grateful for what he has, and Amman vanishes into dust.
+The next day, Amman spots Engels and asks him for his final wish before returning to her abode.
+He replies that he is grateful for what he has, and Amman vanishes.
 Engels then tells the viewers that God will surely come, because you too are God's chosen child.